Joey Meneses Player Props: Nationals vs. Phillies

-The Washington Nationals, including Joey Meneses (.357 batting average in his past 10 games), battle starter Zack Wheeler and the Philadelphia Phillies at Nationals Park, Friday at 7:05 PM ET.
+The Washington Nationals, including Joey Meneses (.435 on-base percentage in past 10 games, 89 points above season-long percentage), take on starting pitcher Matt Strahm and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.

-He had three hits (going 3-for-5 with a double) in his last appearance against the Dodgers.
+He racked up two hits (going 2-for-3 with an RBI) in his most recent appearance against the Phillies.

 Joey Meneses Game Info & Props vs. the Phillies